lenerd/au-syssec-e21-exercises/05_network_layer_security/readme.md

 sudo arpspoof -i <interface> -t <mobile> 192.168.3.X
 ```

 Contrary to the last session, you can still access the Web server `http://192.168.3.X:8000/` in your mobile.
 This is possible because ARP spoofing is ineffective here, since ARP does not resolve in the network `192.168.3.0` to which packets are _routed_.
-This will also have the side-effect that traffic directed towards `192.168.3.X` will be passed to the VM through the link layer.
+This will also have the side-effect that traffic directed towards `192.168.3.X` will be passed to the VM through the link layer and fix an [issue with VirtualBox](https://security.stackexchange.com/questions/197453/mitm-using-arp-spoofing-with-kali-linux-running-on-virtualbox-with-bridged-wifi).
 However, we can still impersonate the router.

 Choose randomly one address in the IP range `192.168.1/2.1-49` (depending if you are connected to `SYSSEC` or `NETSEC`) and manually configure this address as the gateway in your mobile device.
 You can use the same IP address you had before from DHCP for your mobile device.
 Now run the ARP spoofing attack below: